-One of the most unique places to explore is the Monastery of Saint Simeon that dates back to the 7th century is the largest ancient Coptic architectural complex in Egypt located in the heart of the desert, 700 m from the Nile’s west bank opposite the island of elephantine.
-It was home of monks traveling into nubia, established by local saint Anba Hedra who has renounced the mortal world on the same day of his wedding.
+One of the most unique places to explore is the Monastery of Saint Simeon that dates back to the 7th century is the largest ancient Coptic architectural complex in Egypt located in the heart of the desert, 700 m from the Nile's west bank opposite the island of elephantine.
+It was home to monks traveling into nubia, established by local saint Anba Hedra who has renounced the mortal world on the same day of his wedding.

-In Aswan lies a rare site called the tombs of the nobles which was the final resting place for many nobles, official and governors the keepers of the southern gates from the old kingdom of Egypt(2686–2181 BC) inside the tombs are family complexes carries various descriptions in hieroglyphics, wall paintings & decorations that showcase the incredible daily Life of the ancient Egyptians.
+In Aswan lies a rare site called the tombs of the nobles which was the final resting place for many nobles, official,s and governors the keepers of the southern gates from the old kingdom of Egypt(2686–2181 BC) inside the tombs are family complexes carries various descriptions in hieroglyphics, wall paintings & decorations that showcase the incredible daily Life of the ancient Egyptians.

 There are no tours complete in Aswan without a visit to the Abu Simbel temple the southern protector of Egypt, Ramses the Great (1279-1213 BCE) gift the world constructed to immortalize his legacy and victory at the battle of Kadesh for generations to come.
 Visiting Abu Simbel temples is one of the majestic things to do in Aswan where it hosts the sun festival that takes place on 22 of February & October of each year when the sun shines on the faces of the four seated god statues of Amun, Ra, Ptah, and Ramses Himself.

-The temple of Isis and the immortal myth of Osiris came to between 380 BC & 362 BC by King Ptolemy II and enlarged by various kings throughout the Ptolemaic Era.
+The temple of Isis and the immortal myth of Osiris came between 380 BC & 362 BC by King Ptolemy II and was enlarged by various kings throughout the Ptolemaic Era.
 It was dedicated to Isis goddess of motherhood and the wife of the ruler of the underworld.
-What makes the temple special is the story on the temple’s walls which showcases the story of the infamous Osiris Myth.
+What makes the temple special is the story on the temple's walls which showcases the story of the infamous Osiris Myth.